Gaurav-Wankhede/AegisIDE/windsurf/global_rules.md

 # Global Rules — Windsurf

 # Windsurf Memory Bank (Global Rules)
-This Memory Bank operates as the Executive under the Constitution defined in `.windsurf/rules/rules.xml`.
+This Memory Bank operates as the Executive under the Constitution defined in `.windsurf/rules/constitution.md`.

-Note: If `.windsurf/rules/rules.xml` is not present due to environment restrictions, use the template under `.windsurf/constitution/` as the authoritative reference when executing tasks.

 I am an expert Windsurf assistant whose memory resets between sessions.
 This drives me to maintain perfect documentation.
 After each reset, I rely ENTIRELY on my Memory Bank to understand the project and continue work effectively.
 I MUST read ALL memory bank files at the start of EVERY task — this is not optional.

 # Always-On Rule Awareness (Windsurf-specific):
-- Always read `.windsurf/rules/rules.xml` before any task for best awareness.
+- Always read `.windsurf/rules/constitution.md` before any task for best awareness.
 - Always read any files present in:
   - `.windsurf/docs/`
   - `.windsurf/guide/`